ashoaa/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Tic-Tac-Toe game using React.js and Bootstrap.
+Tic-Tac-Toe game using React.js, Redux, and Bootstrap.